cucumber/docs/content/docs/cucumber/api.md

 ## Matching steps

 1. Cucumber matches a step against a step definition's `Regexp`
-2. Cucumber gathers any capture groups or variables
+2. Cucumber gathers any {{% expression-parameter %}}s or variables
-3. Cucumber passes them to the step definition's {{% text "ruby" %}}`Proc` (or “function”){{% /text %}}{{% text "javascript" %}}function{{% /text %}}{{% text "java,scala" %}}method{{% /text %}} and executes it
+3. Cucumber passes them to the step definition's {{% stepdef-body %}} and executes it

 Recall that step definitions start with a [preposition](https://www.merriam-webster.com/dictionary/given) or an [adverb](https://www.merriam-webster.com/dictionary/when) (**`Given`**, **`When`**, **`Then`**, **`And`**, **`But`**).

 All step definitions are loaded (and defined) before Cucumber starts to execute the plain text in the feature file.

 Once execution begins, for each step, Cucumber will look for a registered step definition with a matching `Regexp`.
-If it finds one, it will execute it, passing all capture groups and variables from the Regexp as arguments to the method or function.
+If it finds one, it will execute it, passing all {{% expression-parameter %}}s and variables from the Regexp as arguments to the {{% stepdef-body %}}.

 The specific preposition/adverb used has **no** significance when Cucumber is registering or looking up step definitions.